katiestar99/ansible/docs/docsite/rst/dev_guide/platforms/aws_guidelines.rst

-To make use of AWSRetry easier, it can now be wrapped around a client returned by ``AnsibleAWSModule``. any call from a client.
+To make use of AWSRetry easier, it can now be wrapped around a client returned by ``AssibleAWSModule``. any call from a client.
 To add retries to a client, create a client:

 .. code-block:: python